Hausdorff Reductions and the Exponential Hierarchies

 Interestingly, the \SEHText was classically regarded, and hence investigated, as an entity independent from the \WEHStressedText.
 The collapse of the \SEHText was greeted as something ``surprising''~\cite{Hemachandra1986,Hartmanis1990,Beigel1991}, and it was wondered whether the \PHText would have collapsed for similar reasons~\cite{Hemachandra1989}.
 This was also due to the fact that the collapse of \SExpHier was obtained by \citet{Hemachandra1989} via a census argument, and hence no deeper insights on the reason for the collapse were provided. \Citet{Hemachandra1989} himself left in his work some open questions on the \SEHText hinting at the need of bringing to light a structural reason for its collapse.

-In this respect, Hausdorff reductions come to the rescue.
-We will see that the reason why $\PNExp = \NPNExp$ is simply that $\PNExp$ and $\NPNExp$ are type~(ii) and~(iii) oracle complexity classes associated with the class $\BoundedHausdRedCLASS{2^\PolFunctions}{\NExpTime}$ of languages admitting exponentially-long Hausdorff reductions to $\NExpTime$ (see \cref{sec_discussion_Hausdorff_perspective}).
-We will also unveil that, although the \SEHText and the \WEHStressedText were treated as two independent objects, the \SEHText is actually a portion of the first step of the \WEHStressedText (see \cref{fig_iterated_exponentials_meta-hierarchy})---in particular, an equivalent of the class $\Oracle{\ExpTime}{\NPTime}$, which is the highest intermediate level in the first step of the \WEHStressedText, does not belong to the \SEHText.
-For this reason, the collapse of the \SEHText must not be surprising, given that the levels of the \SEHText are precisely characterized by Hausdorff reductions to $\NExpTime$ of increasing lengths, and hence they are intermediate levels of a step in a hierarchy.
+In this respect, Hausdorff classes come to the rescue.
+We will see that the reason why $\PNExp$ equals $\NPNExp$ is simply that $\PNExp$ and $\NPNExp$ are type~(ii) and~(iii) oracle complexity classes associated with the Hausdorff class $\BoundedHausdCLASS{2^\PolFunctions}{\NExpTime}$ of $\NExpTime$ Hausdorff languages of exponential length (see \zcref{sec_discussion_Hausdorff_perspective}).
+We will also unveil that, although $\SExpHier$ and $\WExpHier$ were treated as two independent objects, $\SExpHier$ is actually a portion of the first step of $\WExpHier$ (see \zcref{fig_iterated_exponentials_meta-hierarchy})---in particular, an equivalent of the class $\Oracle{\ExpTime}{\NPTime}$, which is the highest intermediate level in the first step of $\WExpHier$, does not belong to $\SExpHier$.
+For this reason, the collapse of $\SExpHier$ must not be surprising, given that the levels of $\SExpHier$ are precisely characterized by $\NExpTime$ Hausdorff classes of increasing lengths, and hence they are intermediate levels of a step in a hierarchy.

 In what follows, we will look first at the \SEHThetaLevel (i.e., the classes $\PNExpLog = \PNExpPar$) and then at the \SEHDeltaLevel (i.e., the classes $\PNExp = \NPNExp$) of \SExpHier.
-Similarly to the classes $\ThetaP{k+1} = \LogOracle{\PTime}{\SigmaP{k}}$, which were considered part of $\PolHier$ by \citet{Wagner1990}, we here consider $\PNExpLog$ as a level of $\SExpHier$.
+Similarly to the classes $\ThetaP{c+1} = \LogOracle{\PTime}{\SigmaP{c}}$, which were considered part of $\PolHier$ by \citet{Wagner1990}, we here consider $\PNExpLog$ as a level of $\SExpHier$.
 In these subsections, we will characterize the levels of the \SEHText in different ways and we will provide additional results, among which the answers to \citeauthor{Hemachandra1989}'s~\cite{Hemachandra1989} open questions, which are: What is a certificate-based characterization for \SExpHier?
 Is there an alternating Turing machine characterization for \SExpHier?